AF Nikkor 18mm f2.8 D

 My first interest in photography was from a surfer/skater looking at magazine photographers pictures through their fisheye lenses.
 From my own pursuit of fisheye and wide angle lenseslllłłòo I learned about rectilinear lenses and we see, our eyes, closer to this type of lens than a normal 50mm lens.
 Broad perspective, wide angle view, that’s where it’s going, where I’m going with this one.

-Anyway, I have a budget from the sale of all of my manual focus AI-S lenses.
-I really enjoyed my Nikkor 20mm f2.8 AIS so I bought a prime AF one that was close but a little wider.
+Nikkor 20mm f2.8 AIS so I bought a prime AF one that was close but a little wider.
 I have at least three zoom wides that cover 20mm but they aren’t primes, although a zoom is a prime when you release the shutter, a zoom lacks commitment to a particular focal length.
 Does that matter?
 Only to Internet experts that seek out targets and practice their angst.
 I’m starting to feel like a target right about now…

 You get good at what you practice.

 I’m going to get good with this prime 18mm.
 I already had the HB-8 hood from my AF Nikkor 20-35mm f2.8 D of which it shares according to Nikon.
 My D780 looks and feels so light with the 18!
 Using the 18mm is going to be a good lesson and I will learn this perspective well but hopefully not like the Nikkor 15mm f3.5 AIS.
 That lens I was warned about, the big blue blobs.
 I bought it anyway and ended up taking a very good photograph with it.
-This lens, I got the warning too, it’s on Ken Rockwell’s 10 Worst Nikon Lenses list!
-But I’ve learned that there is a good challenge in going against the grain and learning valuable lessons that are hard earned by understanding what I read.
+This lens, I got the warning too, again, it’s on Ken Rockwell’s 10 Worst Nikon Lenses list!
+But I’ve learned that there is a good challenge in going against the grain and learning valuable lessons that are hard earned by understanding.

 I bought it anyway.